pipekit/argo-workflows-ci-example/README.md

 kubectl -n argo create -f rollouts-workflow-2.yml kubectl -n final-application get rollouts --watch

-## TODO If you want to use the minio/s3/artifacts version, you can run:
+# If you prefer to use the minio/s3/artifacts version, you can run:
 kubectl -n argo create -f rollouts-workflow-s3-2.yml kubectl -n final-application get rollouts --watch

-## TODO If you prefer to run using Hera, Ensure you have python and the hera framework installed and run:
+# TODO If you prefer to run using Hera, Ensure you have python and the hera framework installed and run:
 python hera/nfs/rollouts-workflow-2.py
 kubectl -n final-application get rollouts --watch
 ```